gritt/mbp-fancontrol/README.md

     # initial temperature, which this script will start to act
     INI_TEMP=59

-    # minimum fan speed your system will operate
+    # maximum temperature your system should operate
     MAX_TEMP=89

     # minimum fan speed your system will operate